 Ken Gonzales-Day is a Los Angeles based artist whose interdisciplinary practice considers the historical construction of race and the limits of representational systems ranging from lynching photographs to museum displays.
-His widely-cited Erased Lynching series, along with the publication of Lynching in the West: 1850-1935 in 2006, has slowly transformed the understanding of racialized violence in the United States and specifically raised awareness of the history of lynching, Latinos, Native Americans, Asians, and African-Americans in California and helped to re-contextualize anti-immigration histories with the larger discussion of racial formation.
+His widely-cited Erased Lynching series (2006), along with the publication of Lynching in the West: 1850-1935 (2006), has slowly transformed the understanding of racialized violence in the United States and specifically raised awareness of the history of lynching, Latinos, Native Americans, Asians, and African-Americans in California and helped to re-contextualize anti-immigration histories with the larger discussion of racial formation.

 Works from the Profiled Series have been exhibited internationally, and grew out of Gonzales-Day’s own research into the history of racial depiction found in historic expositions and educational museum displays on race across the U.S. and Europe.
 This project considers many of these contested objects as part of the material legacy of slavery, colonialism, imperialism, gender normativity, and whiteness, by photographing the marble and plaster stand-ins of human difference.
-Gonzales-Day is Professor of Art and Humanities at Scripps College.
+Gonzales-Day is Professor of Art at Scripps College.

 GONZALES-DAY IS REPRESENTED BY LUIS DE JESUS LOS ANGELES